mosrahmani/eivanpay-monitoring/README.md

 # Check required commands
 echo ""
 echo "=== Required Commands Check ==="
-for cmd in git openssl htpasswd curl wget; do
+for cmd in git openssl curl wget; do
     if command -v $cmd > /dev/null 2>&1; then
         echo "✅ $cmd is installed"
     else